treker-mk/website/src/content/faq_mk.md

 </details>

 <details>
-  <summary id=patients-chart>What does the “Hospitalizations” graph tell us?</summary>
+  <summary id=patients-chart>TBD What does the “Hospitalizations” graph tell us?</summary>

 The [graph](/mk/stats#patients-chart) in the default view *All Hospitals* shows us the whole picture of hospitalizations by date arranged by the condition of patients: columns with a positive value (those above the horizontal axis) show the number admitted to hospital, the number hospitalized, shades of red are used to demark individuals in ICUs, specifically depicting how many of these are in critical condition on the ventilators.
 Columns with a negative value (those below the horizontal axis) show the number of discharges and deaths that day.
 You can also select specific hospital and see only hospitalizations there.
 If you select the *By Hospitals* view below, you can see the number of people in hospital care by day for each of the COVID-19 hospitals.
 The graph can offer a good insight into the workload of hospitals and can be the basis for assessing hospital capacity and planning their possible increase.